SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

 *Playwrite-guide*

-- created a file inside test
+- created a test file inside test folder✅
-- imported test from playwright/test
+- imported test from playwright/test✅
+- write basic test to initialise ✅
+- write script for `npx playwright test --ui`✅
+- `npm run dev` in other terminal✅
+- add page adress inside test✅
+- check it navigates✅
+- import expect from playwright/test✅
+- add expect to be this page into test✅
+- check test passes✅

 ## Plan user stories ✅